 Whether you are a novice or an experienced birder, you will find the San Juans to be a beautiful and prolific location for the study and observation of birds.

 Spring and Summer find the San Juan Islands home to pods of orca (killer) whales and solitary, baleen minke whales.
-All of my expeditions spend two days traversing pathways where orcas are most frequently found as they hunt schools of migrating salmon.
+All of our expeditions spend time traversing pathways where orcas are most frequently found as they hunt schools of migrating salmon.
 This gives you the best odds of encountering orcas in the wild of any other kayak outfitter!

 Sea kayaking with orca whales can be an awe-inspiring experience of a lifetime.
 With weights between 5 and 9 tons and lengths of 25 to 30 feet, observing orca “killer” whales from a kayak is an unforgettable event.
 Since orca are social creatures, they can be found in groups of three to 25 and more.
 Their breathing sounds and underwater vocalizations make paddling with orcas an audio as well as visual extravaganza.
 Past expeditions have witnessed orcas spy-hopping, breaching, lobtailing, hunting or sleeping (we know it sounds funny, but watching whales sleep is one of the most amazing things you will ever witness)!

-Come join us for a sea kayaking with orca whale wildlife encounter that you will remember forever!
+Come join us for a sea kayaking adventure with orca whales and wildlife encounters that you will remember forever!

-In addition, our three and four day trips traverse a popular minke whale feeding ground and explore channels inhabited by Dall’s and harbor porpoise.
+In addition, our three, four and five-day trips traverse a popular minke whale feeding ground and explore channels inhabited by Dall’s and harbor porpoise.
 Other wildlife you may see:

-- Common to occasional sightings: stellar sea lions, harbor seal, mink, raccoon, deer, big-horned sheep (imported), Sitka deer (imported), prong-horned antelope (imported) and red-tailed fox.
+- Common to occasional sightings: humback whales, stellar sea lions, harbor seal, mink, raccoon, deer, big-horned sheep (imported), Sitka deer (imported), prong-horned antelope (imported) and red-tailed fox.